huster-xkw/HUST-UCSP_Data/README.md

 ## Description of the contents of the table

-1. Table D：
+1. Table T：

    1. Table T0：Class Number Table.
 Classes and their corresponding numbers are recorded.

    2. T1-T10：Majors table for each class.
 That is, the class cannot schedule classes during that time period. where T2-5 is the same and T6-10 is the same, there are no duplicate files here.
 The first row in the table represents the number of weeks, the first column represents the time period, the position of the number in the middle represents the lesson, and the course of each number can be found below the table。
 2. Table C: Table C0: Course Information Form.
 The number of the course, the name, the corresponding class of the class, the number of the teacher, the number of class hours, and the number of soft constraints are recorded.
 The soft constraint numbers are shown in the appendix.
-3. Table K: Form K0: Teacher Information Form.
-The teachers and their corresponding numbers are recorded, and the time period when each teacher has an affair. where soft constraint 2 is merged with this table.
-The time portion, each column is a time period of the week, each behavior is a teacher's information, corresponding to the intersection of the weeks of things.
+3. Table K: Form K0:Teacher Information Form: This Form documents the identifiers associated with each faculty member.
+It also records the temporal intervals during which each faculty member is engaged in activities where soft constraint 2 is integrated with this matrix.
+In the temporal dimension, each column represents a distinct time slot within the week, and each row encapsulates the data pertaining to a specific faculty member, corresponding to the intersection of weekly activities
 4. Table D: The number of classrooms of each type is recorded

 ## Appendix: Table C Soft Constraint Correspondence